zoejane/rqcli/README.md

 - Arguments that start with `--` are options.
 - Arguments that start with `-` are shortcuts for an option.

-Start by running `rqcli setup <yourToken>`.
+Start by running `rqcli token <yourToken>`.
 Some tokens include dashes (`-`) and these must be in quotes (`"token-moretoken"`).
-- This will create the `rqConfig.json` file where your token, certifications, and feedbacks are then stored.
+This will create the `api` folder where your token and certifications are stored.

-- You will be notified of any submissions currently assigned.
-- You will also be notified of any unread feedbacks.
+Then run `rqcli certs` which will request your certifications from the API and save them for later use.

+Now you are ready to run any of `assign`, `assigned`, and `feebacks`.

 # CLI commands

-#### `setup`
-- Command: `rqcli setup <token>`
-- Description: _Sets up the config file with token, certifications and feedbacks.
-Also notifies the user of any submissions that are currently assigned._
-- Arguments: `<token>`, your token which you can copy from your dashboard > API Access.
-Some tokens include dashes (`-`) and these must be in quotes (`"token-moretoken"`).

-#### `assign`
-- Command: `rqcli assign <projectId> [moreIds] --feedbacks`
-- Description: _Starts requesting the Udacity Review API queue for assignments of the type specified in the commands arguments._
-- Arguments: `<projectId> [moreIds...]`, space separated list of project ids to request for.
-- Options: `-f`, `--feedbacks`, periodically checks for new feedbacks (default is set to once per hour).
-- Tip: You can use the list of arguments to weigh the requested projects.
-If for instance, your list looked like this `rqcli assign 144 144 134 4`, the project `144` would take up half of all the calls to the API.

 #### `token`
 - Command: `rqcli token <token>`